alexwforsythe/tmux-which-key/README.md

 - An action menu with many of the common tmux commands
 - Mnemonic layout for easy memorization
 - Transient states (menus that stay open for repeated commands)
+- Runs in pure tmux script for speed

 ## Installation